populationgenomics/team-docs/new_repository.md

 ## Making a release

-In order to release a new version of a tool that is shipped with conda, you would need to bump version with `bump2version` and push the created git tag, and also push the " Bump version" commit.
+In order to release a new version of a tool that is shipped with conda, you would need to bump the version with `bump2version` and and push both the newly created "Bump version" commit and git tag.
 Because direct pushes to the `main` branch are disabled by default, you would need to create a branch, and a corresponding pull request against that branch.
 Here is the full list of steps: